mentalmushroom/self-driving_car-ql/README.md

 This project demostrates the use of Q-Learning algorithm for creating a simple self-driving car model.

 It is implemented in Python and PyTorch.
+User interface created with Kivy framework.